Battelle CCDS™ FAQ

 Marking each individual N95 and packing per the instructions is vitally important to comply with Battelle’s FDA EUA and protect the safety of our staff.

-Contact Battelle to enroll and obtain the site code(s) needed to label your N95 respirators.
-Without these site codes we will not be able to return your processed N95s to you.
+Contact Battelle to enroll and obtain the 3-digit site code(s) needed to label your N95 respirators.
+Without these 3-digit site codes we will not be able to return your processed N95s to you.

 Our FDA EUA is for N95 respirators.
-It covers any N95s (healthcare and industrial) that are not cellulose based.
+It covers any N95s (healthcare and industrial) that are not cellulose based, and that do not contain exhalation valves.
 Respirators must be certified by NIOSH as an N95.
 If NIOSH hasn’t certified it, Battelle does not recommend decontamination via our process.

 Battelle’s EUA does not cover decontamination of PAPR hoods, face shields or other types of PPE and we are not processing these at this time.
 We are conducting studies to determine other items that would be suitable for decontamination with this process, and what data would be required to achieve FDA authorization for use.